kenatiod/MUT/Understanding Machine Understanding.md

 The question of what constitutes genuine understanding has been a central concern in philosophy for centuries.
 Different schools of thought have proposed varying accounts of the nature of understanding, its relationship to knowledge and belief, and its role in human cognition and behavior.

 One influential perspective is the representational theory of mind, which holds that understanding consists in having accurate mental representations or models of the world (Thagard, 2005).
-According to this view, to understand something is to have a symbolic or imagistic representation of it in one's mind that captures its key features and relationships.
+According to this view, to understand something is to have a symbolic or imagistic representation of it in one's mind that captures its features and relationships.
 These representations are often thought of as being language-like or map-like, consisting of structured symbols that can be manipulated according to formal rules (Fodor, 1975).

 A related view is the computational theory of mind, which sees understanding as a form of information processing or computation over these mental representations (Pinker, 1997).
 Just as a computer manipulates symbols according to syntactic rules, the mind is thought to derive meaning and generate behavior by performing computations on its internal representations.
 Understanding, in this view, is the product of the right kind of computational processes operating on the right kind of mental symbols.